CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Numeric Values as Attributes or Facts
 `Designers sometimes encounter numeric values that don’t clearly fall into either the fact or dimension attribute categories`.
 A classic example is a product’s standard list price.
 If the numeric value is used primarily for calculation purposes, it likely belongs in the fact table.
 If a stable numeric value is used predominantly for filtering and grouping, it should be treated as a dimension attribute; the discrete numeric values can be supplemented with value band attributes (such as $0-50). `In some cases, it is useful to model the numeric value as both a fact and dimension attribute, such as a quantitative on-time delivery metric and qualitative textual descriptor`.

+### Lag or duration facts
+`Accumulating snapshot fact tables capture multiple process milestones, each with a date foreign key and possibly a date/time stamp.
+Business users often want to analyze the lags or durations between these milestones; sometimes these lags are just the differences between dates, but other times the lags are based on more complicated business rules`.
+If there are dozens of steps in a pipeline, there could be hundreds of possible lags.
+Rather than forcing the user’s query to calculate each possible lag from the date/time stamps or date dimension foreign keys, just one time lag can be stored for each step measured against the process’s start point.
+Then every possible lag between two steps can be calculated as a simple subtraction between the two lags stored in the fact table.

 ## Techniques and concepts about Dimension Tables
 There are techniques to define and build the dimension tables inside star schema modeling.